First Steps for Pregnancy Management Planning

 Every 4 Weeks

 ASM blood level checks performed at a time and location that allows consistency for the patient.
+To begin soon after a positive pregnancy test.

-At 18-20 Weeks
+At 19-20 Weeks

-At this stage, a complex and comprehensive evaluation of fetal anatomy ultrasound emphasizing cardiac views should be performed.
+At this stage, a complex and comprehensive evaluation of fetal survey ultrasound emphasizing cardiac views should be performed.
 (This is sometimes known as ‘anatomy scan’ or ‘level II’ ultrasound.)
 Smaller clinics might need to refer out to access this ultrasound.

 A fetal echo is likely unnecessary unless the fetal anatomy ultrasound raises a concern.
 However, some OB-GYNs may recommend a fetal echocardiogram if the patient takes an ASM with a higher risk for cardiac malformations (e.g., phenobarbital).